ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The command invocation syntax is often used with the [echo()]{.func}
-procedure, or when a procedure has only one single argument.
+The command invocation syntax is often used with the `echo()` procedure, or when a procedure has only one single argument.
 For multiple arguments, or when the argument is a complicated expression, the use of brackets may be preferable.
 Some coding styles of other programming languages, like C, sometimes put a space between the procedure name and the opening bracket.
-For Nim, we should not do that, the reason will become clear when we later explain the [tuple]{.tup}
+For Nim, we should not do that, the reason will become clear when we later explain the `tuple` data type.
-data type.
 A few procedures have no parameters at all.
-When we call these functions, we have to use always the syntax [myProc()]{.func} with an empty pair of brackets, to make it for the compiler clear that we want to call that function. [res = myProc()]{.code} assigns the result of the [proc]{.proc} call to [res]{.var}, while [res = myProc]{.code}
-would assign the [proc]{.proc} itself to [res]{.var}, which is very different.
+When we call these functions, we have to use always the syntax `myProc()` with an empty pair of brackets, to make it for the compiler clear that we want to call that function. `res = myProc()` assigns the result of the `proc` call to `res`, while `res = myProc` would assign the `proc` itself to `res`, which is very different.

 A special form of procedures are functions, that are procedures which perform operations to return a value, or a result.
-In mathematics, [sin()]{.func} or [cos()]{.func} would be functions --- we pass an angle as argument and get the sine, or cosine as a result.
+In mathematics, `sin()` or `cos()` would be functions --- we pass an angle as argument and get the sine, or cosine as a result.